dosumis/obook/docs/tutorial/managing-ontology-project.md

 - Even if Google Docs are used to manage team meetings, at the end of each meetings *all open issues must be captured as GitHub tickets* and placed in the appropriate box on the board.
 We recommend that `Backlog` items are not added at all to the board - if they ever become important, they tend to resurface all by themselves.
 - The single most important point of failure is the absence of an Principal Ontology Curator with a *strong sense of ownership*.
 This should be the projects priority to determine first.
 - All new members of the project should undergo an onboarding.
 It is a good idea to prepare walkthroughs of the project (as video or pages in the documentation system) covering everything from Curation to Technical and Project Management.
-- The Principal Ontology Curator responsible for dealing with external issues should be named explicitly on the team page.